I am a third year Ph.D. student in the department of Computer Science at Boston University, advised by Emily Whiting. My academic

-interests include computer graphics, computational fabrication and deep learning.
+interests include computational fabrication and computer graphics.

 Before becoming a Ph.D. student, I graduated from Boston University in 2018 with a M.S. in Computer Science.